Racial Equity & Women's Intercultural Ministries

-In describing its work, the Office of Racial Ethnic & Women's Ministries says: "We engage the Church in its mission to become more diverse and inclusive of racial, ethnic, cultural and language groups, and we equip women for leadership in all ministries of the Church."
-Each month, you will find on this page a "Director's Message" written by Dr. Hunter that provides information on the work of that Office.
+In describing its work, the Office of Racial Equities & Women's Intercultural Ministries says: "We engage the Church in its mission to become more diverse and inclusive of racial, ethnic, cultural and language groups, and we equip women for leadership in all ministries of the Church."
+Each month, Dr. Hunter writes a "Director's Message" written by Dr. Hunter that provides information on the work of that Office.

-There's an easy way to keep up with her news than Googling it or following the link we've given.
-On the same page there's a place to sign up to receive the monthly news by email.
+There's an even easier way to keep up with her news than Googling it or following the link we've given.
+On the bottom of the same page there's a place to sign up to receive monthly news by email.

 People will come from east and west, from north and south, and will eat in the kingdom of God.”
 (Luke 13:29)